 If you want Notepad++ to open whenever you double-click a text file, and whenever notepad.exe

-registry value.
-Once you redirect a program using this method, every time you launch Notepad by running notepad.exe
+registry value to redirect a program to another program.
+Once you redirect a program using this method, when you launch Notepad by running notepad.exe

-directly, or when running a text file, Notepad++ starts instead of Notepad.
+directly or double-click a text file, Notepad++ starts instead of Notepad.
+This method works in Notepad++ 7.5.9

 Option 1: Using Notepad++’s new command-line